anfema/ion-client-ios/amp-client/readme.md

 ## Getting outlets

 This works analogous to pages but has some convenience functionality.

+In a `page(identifier: String, callback:(AMPPage -> Void))` callback block you may use the sync variants as the page you just fetched contains the content.

+When you request an outlet that is not found in the page no queued commands or success blocks will be called, just the error blocks of the page will be called, see [Error handling](#error-handling) for more information.

 The result of an `outlet(*)` call is always an `AMPContent` object that encapsulates the real content.
 To get the values of the content object you'll need a switch: